cameronzuziak/BinanceCryptoBot/readme.txt

 5. Install requirements.
     pip3 install -r requirements.txt

 6. Set variables in bot.py:

 symbol = "VET/USDT"     # Defualt is Vechain.
-This is your coinpairing to be traded, reporesented as the asset ticker then '/' and then the denomination.
+This is your coinpairing to be traded,
+                        # represented as the asset ticker then '/' and then the denomination.

-    RSI_BUY = 30 # This is the threshold for entering a position
+RSI_BUY = 30            # This is the RSI threshold for entering a position

+STOP_LOSS_PERCENT = .02 # Percentage in price change to trigger stop loss, default 2 percent.

+PROFIT_TAKE = .01       # This is the profit take percentage, when in a position, the bot will exit
+                        # exit the position at 1% profit.
+Change accordingly.

+7. Run bot
+  python3 bot.py